RunestoneInteractive/RunestoneServer/pip/source/NestedData/nested.rst

    #add a fourth dictionary add the end of the list; print something to check your work.

-   #change the value associated with 'c' in the third dictionary from "yes" to "no"; print something to check your work
+   #change the value associated with 'c' in the third dictionary from "yes" tio "no"; print something to check your work

 You can even have a list of functions (!).